dydxprotocol/v4-documentation/pages/validators/upgrades/cosmovisor.md

 mv dydxprotocold.<version>-<platform> dydxprotocold
 ```

 2. Set the environment variables

 ```bash
 export DAEMON_NAME=dydxprotocold
 export DAEMON_HOME=<your directory>
 ```

 3. The directory structure can be initialized with

 ```bash
 cosmovisor init <path to executable>
 ```

-- `DAEMON_HOME` should be set to the **validator’s home directory** since CosmoVisor polls `/data/` for upgrade info.
+- `DAEMON_HOME` should be set to the **validator’s home directory** since Cosmovisor polls `/data/` for upgrade info.
 - `DAEMON_NAME` should be set to `dydxprotocold`

 ## How to run